Alright, let’s get down to brass tacks. Why are most cloud file transfer services so slow?

 Indeed, it’s a common scenario among those who require the absolute fastest internet performance possible.
 But why?

-As we explain in our network congestion blog post, download and upload performance (and, therefore, overall file transfer turnaround time) are only as fast as the weakest link in your network.
+- Download and upload performance (and, therefore, overall file transfer turnaround time) are only as fast as the weakest link in your network.
 That includes all your hardware, cables, applications, and configurations (along with whether or not you use WiFi and, if you do, how often you use your microwave oven).

 Dong Knows Tech provides a great rundown of potential bottlenecks in your network.